Undivided Resources

 What happens after an IEE is complete?

 After the IEE has been submitted to the district, the IEP team will meet to discuss the results.
 The assessor you chose should attend the meeting to explain their findings and answer questions.
-The IEP team will then discuss how best to incorporate their recommendations into the child’s IEP.
+The IEP team will then discuss their recommendations.
+Note that the IEP team is not obligated to implement the assessor's recommendations, only to consider them.

 Contents